MakakWasTaken/passwordless-mongostore-bcrypt.js/README.md

 ### Options
 * **[mongostore.collection]:** *(string)* Optional.
 Name of the collection to be used.
 Default: 'passwordless-token'

+Note that with v3 of Mongo, this is now the name of both the database and the collection that are created.

 ## Hash and salt
 As the tokens are equivalent to passwords (even though they do have the security advantage of only being valid for a limited time) they have to be protected in the same way. passwordless-mongostore-crypt.js uses [bcrypt.js](https://github.com/dcodeIO/bcrypt.js) with automatically created random salts.
 To generate the salt 10 rounds are used.